EPL GW-6 FPL Player Picks

 Alexander Mitrovic (£6.7m, Tottenham v Fulham)

-Looking for a high-scoring, reliable mid-priced striker?
+Looking for a high-scoring, reliable mid-priced forward?
 Mitrovic is the obvious answer.
-The big striker has set the Premier League alight with five goals in just four matches for newly promoted Fulham.
+The big striker has set the league alight with five goals in just four matches for newly promoted Fulham.
 Mitro is beginning to show he has what it takes to play in the Premier League.
-Only Manchester City’s Erling Haaland has scored more goals than he has this season.
+Only Man City’s Erling Haaland has scored more goals.

 ~